17SABT71M3/bank_deposit_slip/README.md

 ### Usage Terms---
 - This is script to fills and is a Private effort
 - It is not affliated with/to the Banks
-- Code provided "AS IS" and without ANY WARRANTY/LIABILITY.
+- Code provided "AS IS" and without ANY WARRANTY/LIABILITY See License